TOI-4507 b

-TOI-4507 b, also unofficially dubbed the Cotton candy planet, is an exoplanet discovered in October 2025 that is roughly 578 light-years away.
-It is a similar size to Jupiter, however it is roughly 30 times the mass of Earth.
-TOI-4507 b is notable as it challenges current models of planetary formation, and has a unique nearly polar orbit pattern around it's F-type star.
+TOI-4507 b is an exoplanet discovered in October 2025 that is roughly 578 light-years away.
+It is a similar size to Jupiter; however, it is roughly 30 times the mass of Earth.
+TOI-4507 b is notable as it challenges current models of planetary formation, and has a unique nearly polar orbit pattern around its F-type star.